MakeSchool-Tutorials/Core-Data-Tutorial/P02-Creating-the-Managed-Object/content.md

 ```

-## Adapting to CoreData Non-Optionals
+## Adapting to Core Data Non-Optionals

 Recall that after auto-generating the Managed Object files, we removed the "?" from each property, changing each property to a Swift non-optional type.